Bedrock-OSS/bedrock-wiki/docs/scripting/scripting-intro.md

         "name": "Bedrock Add-ons",
         "description": "Script API Template",
         "uuid": "<UUID>",
-        "version": [0, 1, 0],
+        "version": "1.0.0"
-        "min_engine_version": [1, 20, 70]
+        "min_engine_version": [1, 21, 90]
     },
     "modules": [
         {
+            "uuid": "<UUID>",
+            "version": "1.0.0",
             "type": "script",
             "language": "javascript",
-            "uuid": "<UUID>",
             // Your entry file; where Minecraft will read your code from.
             "entry": "scripts/main.js",
-            "version": [0, 1, 0]
         }
     ],
-    // to use eval() and Function() inside your code, remove it if not neccessary "capabilities": ["script_eval"],
+    // Uncomment to use eval() and Function() inside your code (unrecommended), remove if not neccessary
+    // "capabilities": ["script_eval"],
     "dependencies": [
         {
-            // Enables the use of @minecraft/server module, with a version of 1.18.0.
+            // Enables the use of @minecraft/server module, with a version of 2.0.0 (the latest stable version available).
-            // It must be the latest version or it might not work!
             "module_name": "@minecraft/server",
-            "version": "1.18.0"
-        },
-        {
-            // Enables the use of @minecraft/server-ui module, with a version of 1.3.0.
-            // It must be the latest version or it might not work!
-            "module_name": "@minecraft/server-ui",
-            "version": "1.3.0"
+            "version": "2.0.0"
         }
     ]
 }